gigamonkey/dungeon/README.md

 > go west

 You are in what appears to be a kitchen.
 Against the wall is a wooden table.
+There is a swinging door to the east, a wooden door to the south, and an oaken door to the west.

+> go south

+You are in a storeroom.
+Against the wall is a closed wooden treasure chest.
+There is a wooden door to the north.

+> open chest

+The chest lid opens with a creak.
+Inside the chest is a jeweled dagger.

+> look

+You are in a storeroom.
+Against the wall is an open wooden treasure chest.
+Inside the chest is a jeweled dagger.
+There is a wooden door to the north.

+> take dagger

+Okay, took the jeweled dagger.

+> look

+You are in a storeroom.
+Against the wall is an empty wooden treasure chest.
+There is a wooden door to the north.

+> close chest

+The chest snaps shut.

+> go north

-There is a swinging door to the east and an oaken door to the west.
+You are in what appears to be a kitchen.
+Against the wall is a wooden table.
+There is a swinging door to the east, a wooden door to the south, and an oaken door to the west.

 > go west